2ndBillingCycle/specialsounds/README.md

 If HexChat is started more than once, and this plugin is loaded in each instance, settings set in any HexChat window are saved, but those changes aren't picked up by the other clients.

-Reload the plugin to update thaat window:
+Reload the plugin to update that window:

 ```
 /lua reload specialsounds.lua
 ```

-Using a different file name if it's not installed to HexChat's `config/addons/` folder.
+Use a different file name if it's not installed to HexChat's `config/addons/` folder.

 A better solution is to start HexChat once, and pop out the different channels and servers into different windows.